-In preparation for the anticipated passing of the bill, MfE has set up an establishment team to do preparatory work so the commission can be operating as soon as possible after the bill is passed.
+MfE set up an establishment team to do preparatory work so the commission could be operating as soon as possible after commencement of the new legislation.

 Cabinet agreed that the work of the establishment team include, but not be limited to: